Average Latency monitor graph

 This graph shows the average recorded time required for a packet of data to travel from the indicated source point to the required destination, measured in milliseconds in the last 60 seconds.

 Helps you evaluate the time required for a packet of data to travel over the network.

 Elapsed time since the start of the run.

 The average latency—the time in milliseconds required for a packet of data to reach its destination, per 60 second intervals.

 You cannot change the granularity of the x-axis to a value that is less than the web granularity you defined in the General tab of the Options dialog box.

-If you enabled Network Virtualization per load generator (and not per group), the graph shows the measurements per load generator, as shown in the Packet Loss monitor graph.
+If you enabled Network Virtualization per load generator and not per group, the graph shows the measurements per load generator.